alp78/rag-chatbot-ollama-langchain/README.md

 - All processing occurs locally; no external services are used.
 - You can adjust models, retrieval settings, and the prompt without editing Python code.
 - Default settings are optimized for a balance of accuracy, speed, and stability.
-- If you change `settings.json`, restart the app to apply changes.
+- If you changeany parameter else than `embedding_model` in `settings.json`, just restart the app to apply changes.
+- If you change `embedding_model` in the settings, you need to rebuild the vectorstore by running `ingest.py`

 ---